Training structure

 Faculty of Science

-This course covers the concepts needed to understand the consequences of irradiation on ceramic materials (fuels, specific containment matrices).
-In the case of nuclear fuel materials, the aim is to analyze degradation phenomena within materials (point defects, extensive defects) and the associated consequences for long-term behavior under storage or disposal conditions.
+This teaching unit covers the concepts needed to understand the consequences of irradiation on ceramic materials (fuels, specific containment matrices).
+In the case of nuclear fuel materials, this involves analyzing degradation phenomena within the materials (point defects, extended defects) and the associated consequences on long-term behavior under storage or disposal conditions.
 In this context, irradiation/leaching couplings will also be addressed.

 ECTS